Category Archives: Hamburger

 Chile Verde (Green Chile and Pork Stew)

-Toast chiles in a cast-iron skillet or comal (Mexican griddle); until blackened.
+1. Toast chiles in a cast-iron skillet (griddle, or over an open flame) until blackened.
 Wrap in damp paper towel and place in plastic bag for about 20 minutes to steam.
-Peel off blackened skin and remove stems and seeds.
+Peel off blackened skin (with a spoon or the flat side of a knife) and remove stems and seeds.
 Chop all chiles.
-If you prefer your Chile milder, you can use cans of chopped chiles.

 If using pork shoulder, remove fat from shoulder and chop into small pieces.
 Render fat in large pot and then remove fat pieces.
 If you don’t use the pork fat, use 2 tablespoons oil or lard.
 Heat over medium-high heat and brown pork pieces well.
 Don’t crowd pot; brown in batches, if needed.